charlesdev96/charlystore/README.md

 📦 Clean architecture using modules, services, DTOs, guards, and global exception filters

+💬 Real-time Chat System:

+1. Simple WebSocket-based messaging system
+2. Vendors and Customers can chat 1:1
+3. Real-time status updates when users join or leave

 ⚠️ I intentionally left out payments and admin functionality for now, focusing instead on API design, scalability, and best practices.

 💡 Why I Built It